lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :deploy-path:    The path in Nexus to deploy javadoc to. (default: $PROJECT/$STREAM)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :java-version: Version of Java to use for the build. (default: openjdk8)
+    :maven-versions-plugin: Whether to call Maven versions plugin or not. (default: false)
     :mvn-global-settings: The name of the Maven global settings to use for Maven configuration. (default: global-settings)
     :mvn-opts: Sets MAVEN_OPTS. (default: '')
     :mvn-params: Additional mvn parameters to pass to the cli. (default: '')
     :mvn-version: Version of maven to use. (default: mvn35)
+    :maven-versions-plugin-set-version: New version to use in Maven versions plugin. (default: '')
     :sign-artifacts: Sign artifacts with Sigul. (default: false)
     :stream: Keyword that can be used to represent a release code-name.
         Often the same as the branch. (default: master)